jing0703/VBA-Project/README.md

 ## Background

 In this project you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, choose your assignment from Easy, Moderate, or Hard below.

 Files

 Test Data - Use this while developing your scripts.

-Stock Data - Run your scripts on this data to generate the final homework report.
+Stock Data - Run your scripts on this data to generate the final report.

 ## Stock market analyst